Managing a Cluster

 • The Instance Type and Volume Size fields provide node size information.

-• Use the Instance ID to identify the node and associated resources in the cloud provider console.
+• The Instance ID identifies the node and associated resources in the cloud provider console.

 The cluster console Map tab